QuarkContainer/Quark/README.md

 ```

 ### Install / Setup / Configuration
 1. Install binary: Quark has 2 binaries: "quark" and "qkernel.bin".
-Both of them was copied to /usr/local/bin/ folder when running "make install". "quark" contains QVisor code and it also implement the OCI interface.
+Both of them was copied to /usr/local/bin/ folder when running `make install`. "quark" contains QVisor code and it also implement the OCI interface.
 2. Setup Docker: To enable Docker to run container with Quark Container, "/etc/docker/daemon.json" needs to be updated.
 Example is as [daemon.json](doc/daemon.json)
 3. Restart Docker: After the "/etc/docker/daemon.json" is updated, The Docker daemon restart is need to enable the configuration change
 ```sh